-The solid waste side of the operations will be kept separate from the hazardous waste operations in the waste processing building by demarcating the areas with a bright yellow, 12-in line, painted on the floor, between the two existing ramps located near the center of the building on the east and west sides.
-It will also be labeled as to the non-hazardous (northern portion of the building) and hazardous (southern portion of the building) waste operations sides.
+The solid waste side of the operations is kept separate from the hazardous waste operations in the waste processing building by demarcating the areas with a bright yellow painted on the floor, between the two existing ramps located near the center of the building on the east and west sides.
 A similar line will also be placed around the reactives magazine along with the addition of protective bollards.